 Accruals for environmental matters are recorded in operating expenses when it is probable that a liability has been incurred and the amount of the liability can be reasonably estimated.
 The measurement of environmental liabilities is based on an evaluation of currently available facts with respect to the matter and considers factors such as existing technology, presently enacted laws and regulations, and prior experience in remediation of similar contamination.
-Any such liabilities would be exclusive of claims against third parties and are not discounted.
+Any such liabilities are exclusive of claims against third parties.
+Accrued liabilities related to environmental matters are recorded on an undiscounted basis because of the uncertainty associated with the timing of the related future payments.